cloudwan/gohan/docs/schema.md

 - metadata  -- application specific schema metadata (object)
 - type      -- can be an abstract or empty string (see more in schema inheritance)
 - extends   -- list of base schemas
 - order_properties_before -- to order properties before properties of extended schemas.

+## Schema ID

+Schema ID (`id:`) must be unique and cannot be equal to a reserved gohan identifier including but not limited to "goose_db_version" and "post_migration_event(s)".

 ## Schema Inheritance